 Present them with the freedom to choose.

 Gone are the days when a random $10 gift card was slapped to the respondent’s mailbox from a generic seller or e-commerce platform.
 Respondents don’t specifically ship for a so-and-so seller’s card, but the monetary value attached with it.
-With a versatile rewards redemption program for market research incentives, the people opinionating would have an added motivation to give out their honest reviews so that the research reaches its culmination justifiably.
+With a versatile rewards redemption program when it comes to incentives for market research, the people opinionating would have an added motivation to give out their honest reviews so that the research reaches its culmination justifiably.
 With a selection of gift card incentives, you can make it all stick for your audiences.

 Tell them who you are—as an organization and as a person.